nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/contributing/releasing.md

 will keep the PR up to date (GHA workflows are only not allowed to create the original PR, they can keep the PR up to date).

-When a release is ready, the commits in the release PR will need to be signed (again, this is a security requirement).
+## Cutting a release

+When a release is ready, the commits in the release PR created above will need to be signed (again, this is a security requirement).
 To do this, check out the PR branch locally:

 ```shell
 gh pr checkout <RELEASE_PR_NUMBER>